rvp47/School_District_Analysis/README.md

 Bottom performing schools: ![bottom](https://user-images.githubusercontent.com/90656004/140653560-a741b33b-7ad8-4200-a0ba-c1f11a8bec6d.PNG)

 ### How does replacing the ninth-grade scores affect the following:
-- Math and reading scores by grade (average math score for each grade level from each school, and average reading score for each grade level from each school)
+- Math and reading scores by grade
+  - There was no change in the average math and reading scores by grade other than the cleaned up data having “nan” in place of the average ninth graders’ score for Thomas High School.

 - Scores by school spending
+  - For scores by school spending, there was no difference between original and cleaned up data.

   Original data
    ![scores_by_spending full table original](https://user-images.githubusercontent.com/90656004/140653671-9e977e95-870a-46fa-a381-ff92909b06cb.PNG)